SKSUB/Computer-Vision-Custom-Object-Detector/README.md

 python -m ipykernel install --user --name=(type here name of the virtual environment)

-Then open the jupyter notebook
+Then open the jupyter notebook by typing the command jupyter notebook

 Follow the image collection and Training Detection notebook